tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Examples

-dwc:minimumDepthInMeters="1": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:minimumDepthInMeters is in range"]",[dwc:minimumDepthInMeters="12000": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:minimumDepthInMeters is not in range"
+dwc:minimumDepthInMeters="1": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:minimumDepthInMeters is in range"

+dwc:minimumDepthInMeters="12000": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:minimumDepthInMeters is not in range"

 ### Use Cases